Traditional Chinese Medicine

 Chinese herbal granules.

-Concentrated Chinese herbal granules are a representation of a
+Concentrated Chinese herbal granules is a representation of a new

-new generation of Chinese herbal products, and offer a safe and
+generation of Chinese herbal products, and it offers a safe and

 convenient means of using herbs.
 They are extracts of herbs and